pwalkerdev/prototyper/README.md

 # prototyper

 Compile and run whatever is in the currently selected editor!
-As long as it is valid C#...
-(Support for more languages coming soon 😅)

 [<img src="src/images/conventional-example.gif" width="600" height="420" alt="Prototyper Demo" />](src/images/conventional-example.gif)

+Curently only C# is supported.
+JavaScript and other languages will be added in future releases, once they are supported by Headless.

 - [Prototyper - GitHub](https://github.com/pwalkerdev/prototyper)
 - [Headless - GitHub](https://github.com/pwalkerdev/Headless)